-The combat in Illusion of Gaia is very Action RPG-centric, but it doesn’t make up the entirety of the actual gameplay.
+The combat in Illusion of Gaia is very action RPG-centric, but it doesn’t make up the entirety of the actual gameplay.
 The real objective is making your way to the end of each stage, with a puzzle-solving aspect that changes with each stage.
 One aspect that is pretty unique to this game is defeating certain enemies can potentially clear different obstacles in the level.
-Getting past other obstacles will often involve changing between Will and Freedan in order to use their unique abilities to get from one area of the stage to another.
-Each stage is different and with it you encounter new challenges and new abilities to help overcome them.
+Getting past other obstacles will often involve changing between Will and Freedan to use their unique abilities to get from one area of the stage to another.
+With each new stage, you encounter new challenges and new abilities to help overcome them.

 There are various levels of indulgence that can be taken with all aspects of Illusion of Gaia.
 The worlds are very detailed and filled with a lot of extras that are worth exploring every nook and cranny.
 The dungeons also reward you for defeating all of the enemies on the screen with a stat boost, even though doing so is optional.
 The boss battles can also be tough and can take multiple attempts to complete.
 With all this in mind, Illusion of Gaia can take anywhere from 6-10 hours to complete.

 Illusion of Gaia is an adventure in every sense of the word.
-The world it takes place in resembles an ancient Earth and there a lot of locales similar to ones from the ancient world.
+The world it takes place in resembles an ancient Earth and there are a lot of locales similar to ones from the ancient world.
 There are caves, castles, Incan ruins, a sky temple and a lot of different small towns.
 With each new location, there is a lot of music to match each varied location.
-Additionally the tone of the adventure is all over the place.
-Sometimes it’s calm, other times it’s action heavy, and other times the music makes you stop and think about the bigger picture in the word.
+Additionally, the tone of the adventure is all over the place.
+Sometimes it’s calm, other times it’s action-heavy, and other times the music makes you stop and think about the bigger picture in the world.

 Visually, Illusion of Gaia may be one of the most beautiful games the Super Nintendo has to offer.
-It has a lot in terms of it’s depiction of simple things like mountains and oceans.
+It has a lot in terms of its depiction of simple things like mountains and oceans.
 While the graphical capabilities of the Super Nintendo are limited, this game makes the absolute most of it.
 It also does so in the most subtle ways.
-You can notice it in the way the scenery moves or the way ther characters hair blows in the wind.
+You can notice it in the way the scenery moves or the way the characters’ hair blows in the wind.